jwarreng12/jwarreng12.github.io/index.md

 layout: default
 ---
 # John George's Technical Writing Portfolio
-## Technical Writer | Leader | Designer
+## Technical Writer

-My name is Adam, and I am a leader, writer, and curious individual.

-*You might be my kind of company if you:*
- - Hire independent and kind leaders.
- - Believe that documentation is essential for all users.
- - Are remote-first and properly support distributed employees financially and technologically.
- - Compensate based on experience, not location.
- - Support ongoing learning.
- - Focus on adding value to the world.

-*I might be your kind of leader if you:*
- - Seek to hire kind and empathetic people.
- - Want to build a positive team culture.
- - Need to start a remote-first writing team.
- - Appreciate autonomous and helpful work.
+My name is John, and I'm a self-motivated and enthusiastic technical writer with a diverse background with experience in enterprise software, SaaS, cloud-based integrated platforms (iPaas), mainframe, commercial, payroll, HR, security, and telecommunications.

+I'm a proven leader, mentor, critical thinker, problem solver, and decision maker.
+I'm known for "going above and beyond" and "getting the job done."
+I'm able to step in, quickly analyze and understand challenges and pain points, and add value to drive customer success.
+I consistently experiment with new and innovative ways to improve the learning experience for users.

+I have a successful track record in technical writing, editing, leadership, mentorship, project management, execution, and delivery while meeting challenging deadlines.
+Results include improved customer success and satisfaction, reduced support costs, and improved product perception.

-If you think we are a good match I’d love to hear from you.
+If you think my background and experience would be a good match for your organization, I’d love to hear from you.

-#### More about me
-Results-driven Documentation Manager with over 12 years of experience leading and managing teams ranging from 4 to 14 professionals.
-Skilled in developing and implementing content strategies, documentation analytics, and data-driven process improvements.
-Proficient in using Tableau, Power BI, and Excel Power Query for data analysis.
-Experienced in content management systems such as Tridion Docs, SharePoint, and Wiki, as well as HTML, Markdown, CSS, and XML markup languages for web-based documentation.
-Committed to fostering compassionate and effective leadership by leading by example and valuing both kindness and high-quality work.
-I'm focused on developing compassionate and kind leaders.
-To do this well we must: be kind, and do good work.
-That is my leadership philosophy.
+## More About Me

+If you're interested in learning more about me and my background, please see my [LinkedIn profile]([url](https://www.linkedin.com/in/john-w-george/).

 #### [Long Resume](docs/full_resume.md)
 20 years of work history and interesting projects.